ravicm/blackJack/README.md

 This contains  interfaces to extension points of the game.
 A sample class has been provided and used.
 You can choose to extend the game by implementing the provided interfaces.
 A brief description of extenstion points is given below:

-1. Playing strategy (Interface: Simulator): Given a hand and one card of dealer.
+**1. Playing strategy (Interface: Simulator):** Given a hand and one card of dealer.
 You can plan to take a hit or stand by implementing Simulator to say Yes/No for hit/stand.
 Sample simulators included are:

   1. Random simulator (Class: RandomSimulator) choses Hit/Stand randomly.
   2. Smart simulator (Class: SmartSimulator) is not completely implemented but the idea is to let you decide intellegintly based on hand and dealer card.

-2. Payout Ratio (Interface: PaymentRatio): Some casinos pay 3:2 if player gets blackjack some dont.
+**2. Payout Ratio (Interface: PaymentRatio):** Some casinos pay 3:2 if player gets blackjack some dont.
 Some casinos pay 1:2 if dealer is busted.
 You can implement the interface PaymentRatio.
 Sample PaymentRatio's implemented is SimplePaymentRatio.

-3. Betting strategy (Interface: BettingStrategy): Player has to bet atleast one chip each hand.
+**3. Betting strategy (Interface: BettingStrategy):** Player has to bet atleast one chip each hand.
 The exact amount for each hand has to declared before receiving cards.
 This amount can be randomly chosen (Class: RandomBettingStrategy) or simply bet 10 chips every time (Class: SimpleBettingStrategy) or follow martingale approach (Class: MartingaleBettingStrategy).

 ####II.
 Participants: